rackerlabs/docs-developer-blog/_posts/2018-12-20-transparent-data-encryption-with-oracle-ebs.md

 ### Back out plan

-If column encryption not required, run the following commands as a back out plan:
+If column encryption is not required, run the following commands as a back out plan:

     SQL> ALTER TABLE IBY.IBY_CREDITCARD modify (CCNUMBER decrypt); << repeat this for all columns/tables which were encrypted.

     Comment ENCRYPTION_WALLET_LOCATION from sqlnet_ifile.ora

-After executing the preceding commands, restart  the environment and perform complete sanity testing.
+After executing the preceding commands, restart  the environment and perform a complete sanity test.

 ### Conclusion